 Thus, the only person to say Paul is an apostle of Jesus Christ in the entire New Testament is Paul himself.

 Yet, we know that Jesus said if He alone bore witness to Himself, then His witness would be untrue.
 (John 5:31, "If I bear witness of myself, my witness is not true.")

-In Jesus' case, God spoke from heaven twice in front of multiple witnesses at Jesus' baptism and transfiguration that Jesus was God's Son and "listen to him."
+In Jesus' case, God spoke from heaven twice in front of multiple witnesses at Jesus' baptism and transfiguration that Jesus was God's Son.
+God from Heaven also said "listen to him."
 Paul must meet a similar confirmation that an important title was given of "Apostle" in front of two witnesses by Jesus.
-In the vision accounts, the "Jesus' whom Paul meets, restated 3 times, never says Paul is an "Apostle" of Jesus.
+In the vision accounts, the "Jesus' whom Paul meets, which is recounted 3 times in Acts, never says Paul is an "Apostle" of Jesus.